1900 Crosspoint Ave

 The Safespill Floor

-After extensive testing by the Air Force Civil Engineer Center (AFCEC), they have coined the term Ignitable Liquid Drainage System (ILDS) for the use of Safespill’s technology in aircraft hangars.
-The term for the Safespill floor originated from the FM approved flooring system, referenced as an Ignitable Liquid Drainage Floor Assembly (ILDFA) by Factory Mutual (FM) Global in Safespill’s Standard 6090.
+The Air Force Civil Engineer Center (AFCEC) conducted 30 successful fire tests on the Safespill floor, also known as the ILDFA.
+The term for the Safespill floor originated from the Factory Mutual (FM) approval, Standard 6090, as an Ignitable Liquid Drainage Floor Assembly (ILDFA).
 The term was additionally used when the NFPA 409 technical committee evaluated research and data presented by AFCEC, and ILDFA passed the final ballot as equivalent protection to flammable liquid fires when compared to existing fire protection schemes allowed by NFPA 409.

 The Department of Defense is required by the 2020 NDAA to eliminate use of Fluorinated Aqueous Film Forming Foam (AFFF) by 1 October 2024.

-The ILDS test area was composed of a mockup of a fighter-jet (part of the fuselage and part of the wing) with a hopper for the fuel behind the wing.
+The Ignitable Liquid Drainage System (ILDS) test area was composed of a mockup of a fighter-jet (part of the fuselage and part of the wing) with a hopper for the fuel behind the wing.
 The hopper was designed to mimic an emergency dump of fuel from the jet that has ignited.
 The rate of flow was controlled, and was the same whether dumping 15 gallons or 165 gallons of burning fuel.

 GOALS & OBJECTIVES